-In this Field Guide, we introduce and explain four types of energy benchmarking and illustrate ways in which benchmarking can produce a rapid payback.
+In this eBook, we introduce and explain four types of energy benchmarking and illustrate ways in which benchmarking can produce a rapid payback.
 We list multiple energy benchmarking tools that are available to facility and energy managers and rely on the application we know best–our own EnergyCAP utility bill accounting & energy management software—to cite specific ways benchmarking can help you reduce energy consumption and cost.

 The key to effective energy benchmarking is finding and selecting an appropriate peer group that will most clearly highlight energy issues and opportunities.
 Let’s look briefly at four types of energy benchmarking.
 You can determine which might be the most helpful to you.